Last Updated on June 9, 2022

 AFB Staining and Culture

-To investigate presence of tuberculosis.
+To investigate the presence of tuberculosis.
 Molecular tests like PCR are also methods for Mycobacteria tuberculosis detection.